 Analyse participant’s ability to take ownership of small digital projects.

-Be positive; build on students’ successes.
+Be positive; build on learners’ successes.